 Instructor: Jennifer Santry

-Instructor Bio: Jen Santry has worked with environmental nonprofits for over 13 years.
+Instructor Bio: Jen Santry recently moved to the Olympic Peninsula to start her own farmstead.
+She has worked in the nonprofit sector for over 13 years as an environmental instructor, land and animal conservationist, and local food advocate.
 She received her Master’s in Nonprofit Management from Regis University in 2007.
-As the Community Programs Director at the High Country Conservation Center in Summit County, Colorado, Jen established sustainable food programs including community gardens, student-run CSAs, and urban farming policies.
-Jen has been a volunteer, a board member, an office administrator, and an executive director for several nonprofits over the years.
+As the Community Programs Director at the High Country Conservation Center in Summit County, Colorado, Jen established sustainable food programs like community gardens, student-run CSAs, and urban farming policies.
+She’s been a volunteer, a board member, an office administrator, and an executive director for several nonprofits over the years.
 She’s excited to share her experiences facilitating groundbreaking, local food programs.

 Student Learning Objectives – students will:

 - Explore the various types of nonprofit organizations focusing on community food programs.

 - Identify the legal and organizational requirements for starting a new nonprofit organization.